joantune/ethminerWatchdog/README.md

 `supervisord` on the same directory

-Feel free to open issued and do PRs
+Feel free to open issues and do PRs

 ETH 0x4ebA97053a50efe9D5D8E1AEDdd1Af637c055716